SigmaSam/Ruby-OOP-Project-Game/README.md

 > The main goal of this project is to ensure the mastery of the methods ruby provides and to learn how to replicate them using basic coding knowledge.

+## Running the RSpec tests
-### In order to run the test cases for the methods, Please follow these steps
+To run the test cases for the methods covered with RSpec, please follow the next steps:

-- `gem install rspec`
-- Run `rspec` to see your testcases whether they are passed or failed
+- First, make sure the RSpec gem file is installed in your system, use 'RSpec --version' in the command line to check out it's installed.
+If there is no version of RSpec in your system, you will have to install it with "gem install RSpec" using the command line

+- After you make sure RSpec gem is installed in your system, you can run 'RSpec' in the command line to verify all whether or not RSpec tests are being passed.

 ## How to play: